 Our faculty and staff are "all in" in their dedication to the values of integrity, inclusion and innovation reflected in our programs and in the support we offer to our students.
 M State takes pride in its beautiful campuses, and we invite you to visit our buildings and classrooms to see our mission in action: "We welcome all students and engage them in shaping their futures and their communities."

 Learn more about M State's program and career opportunities, our affordability, the services we provide to all students and the many ways we help to strengthen business and industry development in our region through Workforce Development Solutions.

 Best wishes and thank you for choosing M State!
 You belong here.

-The President's Cabinet functions as the administrative leadership team at M State.
-Membership includes the president, vice presidents and divisional leaders from all areas of the college.
+The President's Executive Cabinet functions as the administrative leadership team at M State.

 Dr. Carrie Brimhall, President